jedihe/drupal-dev-vm/import-sites/README.md

 - apc.php: copied to the main docroot to allow seeing apc status.
 - pma-autologin-config.inc.php: phpmyadmin config file adjusted to log in automatically.
-- .gitconfig: global git config for "vagrant" user, edit to set your name/email or other preferences.
-- .vimrc: minimal vim configuration, enabling pathogen + settings for some of of the plugins downloaded automatically. .vimrc-supercharged is my personal .vimrc; you may want to replace .vimrc with it :)
-- .zshrc: minimal zsh config file; edit to suit your needs. .zshrc-supercharged includes my personal customizations.